albertvazquezm/vue-part-quality-app/README.md

 * Simple DI container (i.e microdi-js)
 * Global scss file for constants and colors
 * Move logic of status into another config file in order to have better control over it
+* Use custom icons for displaying warning circle properly

 ## Grid considerations